-For example, you were asked to turn in the report at the end of the week but could not do so because of the amount of work you had and instead gave it the following week.
-This can be a breach since your employment contract states that you must comply with the deadlines given to you.
+For example, you were asked to turn in the report at the end of the week but couldn’t because of the amount of work you had; instead, you gave it the following week.
+This can be a breach since your employment contract states that you must comply with the deadlines given.
 You violated only one aspect of the agreement but still performed the task.

 A material breach of contract occurs when one or more parties receive something significantly different than what’s agreed.
 This can be an actionable breach where you can settle the matter through litigation.

-In this type of breach, the damages or effects are so substantial that they essentially render the contract null and void.
+In this type, the damages or effects are so substantial that they essentially render the contract null and void.
 It means that all parties cannot carry out the agreed-upon terms.
 If you are the non-breaching party, you are not required to perform your duties in the agreement and have the right to ask for remedies from the breaching party.

 Instances like failure to pay employees for services rendered are considered a material breach.
 In this case, your employer must provide you with the proper compensation and other mandated remedies.

-An anticipatory breach of contract comes about when the breaching party informs the non-breaching party that they cannot perform their obligations beforehand but after they have already entered the agreement.
-They announce that they will not carry out their side of the bargain before the specified period.
+An anticipatory breach of contract is when the breaching party informs the non-breaching party that they cannot perform their obligations beforehand but after they have already entered the agreement.
+They announce they will not carry out their side of the bargain before the specified period.

 To illustrate, you hired a contractor for your house remodeling.
-Both of you had already signed a contract stating each other’s responsibilities, period of construction, and other specifics.
+Both parties had already signed a contract stating each other’s responsibilities, period of construction, and other specifics.
 However, before the start of the duties, the contractor informed you that they could not provide the service.
-This can be grounds for an anticipatory breach of contract.

-On the contrary, actual breaches of contracts occur when a signed party refuses to fulfill their part of the agreement on the specified due date.
+On the contrary, an actual breach of contract occurs when a signed party refuses to fulfill their part of the agreement on the specified due date.
 This also happens when there is complete nonperformance of obligations from the breaching party.

-One example is when your employer doesn’t let you use the work break you were promised and entitled to as per the employment contract.
-This is an actual breach as your employer fails to comply with the set agreement at the time when the contract must be performed.
+One example is when your employer forbids you to use the work break you were promised and entitled to as per the employment contract.
+This is an actual breach, as your employer failed to comply with the set agreement at the time when the contract must be performed.

-Another example would be a violation of a non-compete clause or a clause in the contract that prevents you from working for a direct competitor for a certain period.
+Another example would be a violation of a non-compete clause that prevents you from working for a direct competitor for a certain period.
 If you start working for a competitor while the non-compete is still in effect, this constitutes an actual breach.

 When employers violate a contract, they usually compensate the non-breaching parties.
-Cases such as wrongful termination will result in the employer providing financial reparations equivalent to what the employees would have received if the contract had not been breached.
-On top of that, the employers may have to pay out the contract’s full price.
+Cases such as wrongful termination will result in financial reparations from employers, equivalent to what the employees would have received if the contract had not been breached.
+On top of that, employers may have to pay out the contract’s full price.2.
+Employee breach

-Meanwhile, employees may be put in a disciplinary process, leading to dismissal, if they breach their employment contract.
-There are even instances where employers ask for financial reparations, such as when employees violate the non-disclosure agreement, resulting in lost profits for the company.
+Meanwhile, employees may face disciplinary consequences leading to dismissal if they breach their employment contract.
+There are even instances when employers ask for financial reparations, such as when employees violate the non-disclosure agreement, resulting in lost profits for the company.

 Aside from that, breaching employees may have to pay the costs of replacing them and finishing their contract as initially agreed.